 They have various misadventures with their wishes.
 Most of the misadventures are funny, though a few are a bit intense.
 It was a fun book.
 I read it several times before I had to take it back to the library.
-And I was extremely pleased to learn, when I took it back, that they library had a few more books by the author (Edward Eager), some of which starred the same set of siblings.
+And I was extremely pleased to learn, when I took it back, that the library had a few more books by the author (Edward Eager), some of which starred the same set of siblings.
 In fairly short order I had devoured Magic by the Lake, Magic or Not?, and Seven-Day Magic.
 Which was the extent of what that library had.
 It wouldn’t be until six grade that I found copies of The Time Garden and The Well Wishers.
 I was getting to be a bit old for them by that point, but I recall enjoying them…

 These books were all part of a seven-book series, the first couple of books about the original four siblings, the next few about the children of two of those siblings, and so on.
 I happened to pick up the first book of the series the begin with, but the library didn’t have the complete set, so I read books 1, 2, 5, and 7 initially.
 Then book 6 and book 4.
 I have never read the third book in the series.

 The books were intended for kids, generally in the 8-10 year old range, as I recall.
 This sort of book used to be called Intrusive Fantasy—because elements of the fantastic and/or mythological intrude upon the mundane life the the characters.
 This sort of the opposite of Portal Fantasy, where the characters from our world are transported somehow to a fantasy world.
-Eager’s series could be classified as Contemporary Fantasy, thought he first two are quite deliberately set in the 1920s, making references to historical events of the time, even though they were written in the early 50s.
-At the end of the second book, the four children are rescued for another set of children who mysteriously know who the first four are.
+Eager’s series could be classified as Contemporary Fantasy, though the first two are quite deliberately set in the 1920s, making references to historical events of the time, even though they were written in the early 50s.
+At the end of the second book, the four children are rescued by another set of children who mysteriously know who the first four are.
 In the next few books, which are set in the 1950s, the second four children, themselves the sons and daughters of two of the original siblings, take center stage.
 And in Time Garden we see the part of the misadventure and rescue from the end of Magic by the Lake, except from the point of few of the next generation.

 Clearly Eager planned the time travel cross-over early on.
 And long before either Doctor Who or Back to the Future even existed!